NeuroTechX/learn.neurotechedu.com/README.md

 1. Rename the file to your liking, but make sure it ends in `.md` [markdown format] and that no other file in the folder has the name you wish to use.
 2. Change the file’s title, teaser and permalink.
 Make sure to keep the same formatting.
 3. The page starts below the masthead markdown code, we have included examples of the code there.
 You can see what it looks like once rendered by jekyll by going to http://learn.neurotechedu.com/template/
 4. DO NOT modify any HTML, simply add your markdown code inside
 5. If you want to include images, add them to 'http://learn.neurotechedu.com/images/'
-6. Once done push a commit that will be reviewed by one of our websmaster.
-Once approved
+6. Once done push a commit that will be reviewed by one of our webmasters.
+You'll get a message if there is a problem.
+Keep in mind we are a non-profit and we depend on geneoristy in order to keep a high quality standard.

 ## Contributing with local Jekyll build